Construction starts Aug 2021. Commissioning Dec 2021

 We’ve awarded the engineering, procurement and construction (EPC) contract to Hybrid Systems Australia.

-This exciting project has been made possible thanks to funding received from the Australian Renewable Energy Agency (ARENA) – Advancing Renewables Program and the Government of Western Australia.
+This exciting project has been made possible thanks to funding received from the Australian Renewable Energy Agency’s (ARENA) Advancing Renewables Program and the WA Government’s Renewable Hydrogen Fund.